 To help you choose the right protocol, here’s a quick decision guide:

-O(Ouch)-Note: There are indeed use cases where the user ID is included in OAuth tokens to allow the called API to provide user-specific data.
-If only this ID and no other user information (name, e-mail) is used, you are still within the OAuth standard.
+Ouch-Note: There are indeed use cases where the user ID is included in OAuth tokens to allow the called API to provide user-specific data.
+If only this ID is used and no additional user information (name, email), then you are still within the OAuth standard.

 Why you should consider OAuth?